sagemath/sagewiki_to_gh-2022-10-10/days113.md

 = Sage Days 113 - Symbolic Computation: Algorithms, Learning and Engineering =

-Wednesday, August 8 to Sunday, August 12, 2022
+Monday, August 8 to Friday, August 12, 2022

 An event for the !SageMath developer and packaging community